ctlab/evoguess/README.md

 # EvoGuess

-EvoGuess is a python framework for hardness estimating of SAT instances by decomposition set searching.
+Framework for decomposition set searching and hardness estimating of SAT instances.
-Decomposition set searching is based on the optimization of hardness estimation of such sets.
+Decomposition set searching is based on the optimization of the estimation value (or hardness, in some cases) of such sets.
 Metaheuristic algorithms, in particular evolutionary ones, are used for optimization.

 ## Installation